Investor Relations >

 PERC has assessed and reviewed Cambodia’s political, social, investment, and macroeconomic risks related to NagaCorp’s casino, hotel, and entertainment business operations.
 In arriving at the findings below, PERC has taken into account, amongst others, domestic political risks, social instability risks, institutional weaknesses, human resource risks, infrastructure risks, and external political risks.

-Based on the assessments and reviews carried out between mid-November 2024 and the end of December 2024, PERC summarised the findings below:
+Based on the assessments and reviews carried out between end-November 2025 and the end of December 2025, PERC summarised the findings below:

 Grades range from zero to 10, with zero being the best grade possible and 10 the worst.